 SHAC offers a fully integrated Sexual Assault Nurse Examiner (SANE) program to support students of any gender who are survivors of sexual misconduct.
 By offering exams at the campus health center, sexual misconduct survivors can be in familiar surroundings with caring clinicians and do not have to be concerned about arranging transportation to the hospital.
 Survivors can continue seeing a Student Health clinician for any other health exams as well, which allows for a continuum of care for the survivor that includes sensitivity to their experience.

 - Visits are confidential and a police report does not have to be made to receive an exam (unless you are under the age of 18).

 - Most services are free or include a minimal charge.

 - You will always be treated in a sensitive and caring manner.

 - Forensic evidence can be collected within 84 hours of an assault.
 You do not need to make an immediate decision about making a police report.
 If you are undecided, forensic evidence can be collected anonymously.
 It will be turned over to the Portland Police Bureau, where it will be held for six months.
 You can choose to make a police report at any point during that time.

 - After 84 hours, the SANE will offer you medical services intended to ensure your safety and well-being.

 - The SANE program works with advocates who are available to support you through the SANE process and ensure your access to support services.

 - If SHAC is closed, see “Off Campus” resources below.

-For more information on the SANE program and sexual assault medical attention visit www.pdx.edu/sexual-assault/medical-attention.
+Visit PSU's Sexual Assault website for more information on the SANE program and sexual assault medical attention.